semishawn/plate-game/README.md

 # PPP: Pennsylvania Plate Playoffs
-Welcome one, welcome all, to the Pennsylvania Plate Playoffs
+Welcome one, welcome all, to the Pennsylvania Plate Playoffs!